 Essentially anyone can find a lot of worth in a smart scale.
 They provide a much more complete picture of your health than regular scales and are much better for people looking to reach certain goals — whether that’s to lose weight, add muscle, or completely recomposition the body.

-It’s worth bearing in mind however, that due to the electrical current used Smart Scales are not recommended for pregnant women and people with pacemakers.
+It’s worth bearing in mind however, that due to the electrical current used, body fat scales are not recommended for pregnant women and people with pacemakers.

 OK, now we’ve covered all the theory, it’s time to check out the product.

-What’s the best smart scale on the market right now?
+What’s the best body fat scale on the market right now?

 The Garmin Index Smart Scale Body Composition Analyzer (phew!
 That’s a long name!) measures body water percentage, BMI, weight, skeletal muscle mass, bone mass and body fat.
 That’s an impressive number of metrics for a piece of home equipment.